 Above all, if your cat is losing weight, take her to your vet for a comprehensive check-up before you do anything else.

-Even the best cat food for weight gain can’t help if there’s an underlying medical problem which still needs to be treated.
+Even the best when a cat needs to gain weight can’t help if there’s an underlying medical problem that still needs to be treated.

 Make sure that you discuss any dietary changes with your vet as some conditions require a special diet.

 If you work closely with your vet you are bound to find a way to help your cat gain weight.